roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

  "How did we get there?"

  "I was warned about you and the wreckage you leave in your wake."
-Report_Story #3